neil314159/portfolio-project-2/README.md

 ## Deployment

 ### Project Set-up
 The recommended Code Institute template found [here](https://github.com/Code-Institute-Org/gitpod-full-template) was used.
-This template was set up with a standard configuration for VSCode and Gitod which saved time and let me get started quickly.
+This template was set up with a standard configuration for VSCode and Gitpod which saved time and let me get started quickly.
 I chose a repository name and used Gitpod to create and edit my project files.

-The Remote/Guide website was deployed to GitHub Pages by the folllowing actions:
+The Remote/Guide website was deployed to GitHub Pages by the following actions:
 1. Navigate to [Project 2 Portfolio](https://github.com/neil314159/portfolio-project-2) on GitHub.
 1. Click on the 'Settings' tab.
 1. Select 'Pages' from the menu on the left side of the page.